Article I: Membership

 Section 4.
 Ex officio members include: a. the President of the University; and b. the Provost of the University.
 These ex officio members have the same privileges as Standing Faculty including the right to vote on all matters presented at any meeting.

 Section 5.
 Appointed members shall include both interlocking faculty (recommended by the Dean for appointment by the Provost) and secondary faculty (recommended by the School, requiring Provost Staff action).
 The term of membership of an Appointed member shall not exceed three years; an Appointed member is eligible for reappointment.
 Appointed members shall have the same privileges as Standing members, including the right to vote on all matters presented at any meeting.

 Section 6.
 Retired Standing Faculty members, designated Emeritus Faculty, may attend School faculty meetings and may participate in the work of committees of those faculties as appropriate.
 Section 7.
 Under no circumstances may a person of rank less than assistant professor have the right to vote.

 Section 1.
 The Dean of SEAS shall be the Chair of the Faculty.

 ARTICLE III.
 Faculty Council

-All nominations for membership on the Faculty Council shall be made at the April meeting of the Faculty.
-Elections shall be conducted by mail ballot with results announced at the May meeting.
+All nominations for membership on the Faculty Council shall be made at the Spring meeting of the SEAS Faculty or by email within two weeks of the meeting.
+Elections shall be conducted by online ballot with results announced by email within 4 weeks of the spring meeting.
 The Council will supervise the election and insure its secrecy.

 The elected members shall be Standing members of the Faculty of SEAS and shall be elected by that Faculty at large.
-They shall serve for terms of two years beginning 1 July.
-Three members shall be elected each year so that the terms of these three overlap the terms of the other three.
+They shall serve for terms of three years beginning 1 July.
+Three members shall be elected each year so that the terms of the newest three members overlap the terms of the most recent three to provide increased continuity.
 Elected members shall not be members of the Administrative Committee.